marc-fischer/turntabler/README.md

 In the bottom all transmitted and received messages from/to the arduino are logged.

 ## Backlog
-1. Implement a 'bouce'-delay (delay turning of the direction after reaching end position in pan/tilt mode)
+1. Fix the coloring in the text box